gardenlinux/gardenlinux/features/_debug/README.md

 It adds a script to spawn a container, the script pulls a Debian slim container and installs the `openssh-server` and starts the container with the `sshd` running on port 22.
 Make sure the host system is not running a `sshd` instance.
 Alternatively the script can create a container from a local archive or pull a container from an external registry, in this cases the container will not be modified by the script.
 Also two systemd services are installed to create and start the container a boot time of the host system.

 ### Usage
 By default the Debian slim container is pulled and `openssh-server` is installed in the container before it is started.
-The defaults can be changed in the configfile `/etc/debugbox.conf`.
+The defaults can be changed in the config file `/etc/debugbox.conf`.

 - **IMAGE** defaults to `debugbox`, if a registry is set, it should contain the name of the image to pull
 - **REGISTRY** default is empty, sets the registry to pull an external image from